 As shown in Tab.
 2 our method achieves the best performance on all metrics and test sets.
 All classic methods tend to suffer from weakly-textured scenes which occur quite often in the indoor datasets and synthetic datasets.
 However, we are less affected by this problem by means of leveraging matching cost information together with scene priors via a neural network.
 This is again supported by the qualitative comparison in Fig. 6.
-In addition, the mapping performance of all the classic cost-volume-based methods is prone to noisy camera pose while our method is more robust, which is demonstrated in Fig. 8.
+In addition, the mapping performance of all the classic cost-volume-based methods is prone to noisy camera pose while our method is more robust, which is demonstrated in Fig. 7.
 More qualitative examples can be found in the supplemental video.

 In the right part of Tab.
-1 we compare our combined tracking and mapping against CNN-SLAM [29] without pose graph optimization.
-CNN-SLAM uses a semidense photoconsistency optimization approach for computing camera poses and uncertainty-based depth update.
-We did not train on RGB-D benchmark datasets [28].
+1 we compare our combined tracking and mapping against CNN-SLAM (Tateno et al, 2017) without pose graph optimization.
+CNN-SLAM uses a semi-dense photoconsistency optimization approach for computing camera poses and uncertaintybased depth update.
+We did not train on the RGB-D benchmark datasets (Sturm et al, 2012).
 Our learned dense tracking and mapping generalizes well and proves to be more robust and accurate on the majority of sequences.
-While it performs clearly worse on fr1/plant it seldom fails and overall yields more reliable trajectories.
+While it performs clearly worse on fr1/plant it seldomly fails and overall yields more reliable trajectories.